Get One of the Top 50 Plumbing Blogs Directly to Your Inbox!

 • Overflow Tube: This vertical fixture ensures excess water from the tank does not overflow.
 It goes into action if the fill valve malfunctions or breaks.

 • Tank/Tank Bolts: The water-storing tank that sits on the back of the toilet above the bowl.
-It is connected to the bowl by tank bolts.
+Tank bolts connect it to the bowl.

 Fixing a toilet may seem like a daunting task, but it’s actually a fairly simple DIY project.
 That’s because, unlike more modern appliances in our home, the toilet is not a very complex piece of equipment!